A novel about ghosts, magic, demons, archangels

 This ticked all the boxes for me – a heroine who isn’t fresh out of school, and who has as a consequence a more developed life and character, with real life issues, and a nice mix of independence, and cooperativeness.
 A surprising story, that keeps you guessing right up to the end.
 Loved it!

 || Nimue Brown, author of Hopeless, Maine; Letters Between Gentlemen; and Intelligent Designing for Amateurs

-Into this material world, the bed and other furniture of classics lecturer, Bill Fletcher arrives and a new world opens up to the sceptical, practical Liz.
-The carved figure on the headboard is a doorway to a different plane where we meet the fabulous…no spoilers!
+Into this material world, the bed and other furniture of classics lecturer Bill Fletcher arrives and a new world opens up to the skeptical, practical Liz.
+The carved figure on the headboard is a doorway to a different plane where we meet the fabulous… no spoilers!